 Wet-preparation examination of vaginal discharge and Gram stain with culture or DNA probe to detect Neisseria gonorrhoeae and chlamydiae are indicated when history or examination suggests vulvitis, vaginitis, or pelvic inflammatory disease.

-Although low estrogen and testosterone activity may contribute to sexual dysfunction, measuring levels is rarely indicated.
-Low estrogen and testosterone are detected clinically.
+Although low estrogen activity may contribute to sexual dysfunction, measuring levels is rarely indicated.
+Low estrogen is detected clinically.
+Sexual function does not correlate with testosterone levels, regardless of how they are measured.
 If hyperprolactinemia is clinically suspected, the prolactin level is measured.
-If hypothyroidism is clinically suspected, the TSH level is measured and sometimes other thyroid function tests are done
+If a thyroid disorder is clinically suspected, appropriate testing is done; it includes TSH if hypothyroidism is suspected, thyroxine (T4) if hyperthyroidism is suspected, and sometimes other thyroid function tests.

 Treatment varies by disorder and cause; often, more than one treatment is required because disorders overlap.
 Sympathetic understanding of the patient and careful evaluation may themselves be therapeutic.
+Contributing factors are corrected if possible.
 Mood disorders are treated.
 Explaining what is involved in the female sexual response may also help.